solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Microsoft Defender for Cloud

-When it comes to the control plane, commonly referred to as the Cloud security posture management (CSPM), the Azure Activity log has you covered, however when the data plane, commonly referred to as Cloud workload protection (CWP), is the focus of the security efforts, you will need something that will monitor the workload itself rather than the things outside the workload.
+When it comes to the control plane, commonly referred to as the Cloud security posture management (CSPM), the Azure Activity log has the control plane covered, however when working with the data plane, commonly referred to as Cloud workload protection (CWP), is the focus of the security efforts, something else will be needed to monitor the workload itself rather than the things outside the workload.

-[Microsoft Defender for Cloud][51] provides [workload protections for Azure Database] workloads such as Azure Database for SQL, Postgres and MySQL.
+[Microsoft Defender for Cloud][57] provides [workload protections for Azure Database] workloads such as Azure Database for SQL, Postgres and MySQL.